 Key Events and Awards

 - Kazuhiro Morimoto is among the recipients the 2020 Swiss Nanotechnology PhD Award.
+This prestigious honor is awarded for his work developing a Megapixel SPAD camera.
 The SNC 2020 has now been moved to 2021.
 It will take place on 24th and 25th of June 2021 at the Congress Center in Basel.
 The 2020 prizes and the ones from 2021 will be handed over on Friday 25th 2021 in a special award ceremony.